Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 ### Confirm Installation Request
 You will be presented a screen that will offer some instructions on how the installation will work.

-Default options that will be presented within brackets [].
-If you would like to use the default option, you can just hit the &lt;enter&gt; key, on your keyboard.
+Default options that will be presented within brackets `[ ]`.
+If you would like to use the default option, you can just hit the <kbd>enter</kbd>, on your keyboard.

 <MacWindow>
  ========================================<br />